lammertb/libhttp/docs/api/mg_connect_client_secure.md

 The function `mg_connect_client_secure()` creates a secure connection with a server.
 The information about the connection and server is passed in a structure and an error message may be returned in a local buffer.
 The function returns a pointer to a `struct mg_connection` structure when successful and NULL otherwise.

-Please note that IPv6 communication is supported by Civetweb, but only if the use of IPv6 was enabled at compile time.
+Please note that IPv6 communication is supported by LibHTTP, but only if the use of IPv6 was enabled at compile time.
 The check while running a program if IPv6 communication is possible you can call [`mg_check_feature()`](mg_check_feature.md) with the `USE_IPV6` parameter to check if IPv6 communications can be used.

 ### See Also